CodingLife1024/blog-content/foul-play.md

 Refuse to lie about pain we all face.
 In their harsh, liberating words, I find light,
 A chance to be real in a world void of sight.
-Where shadows conceal what we’re too scared to share, In the truth of their voices, I feel less despair.
+Where shadows conceal what we're too scared to share, In the truth of their voices, I feel less despair.
 ```